IWBAACTWITOS Chapter 11

 "Mama!"

-I couldn't tell exactly what this baby was thinking, but I could tell she liked me.
+I wasn't exactly sure what this baby was thinking, but I could tell she liked me.

-I eventually had no choice but to smile along with Royna.
-There was no rejection like before.
-This peacefulness felt not too bad.
+In the end, I had no choice but to smile along with Royna.
+There was none of that previous repulsion.
+This peacefulness felt not so bad.

-In a book I read in my previous life, it said that humans go through five stages when accepting their death: denial, anger, bargaining, depression, acceptance.
-Right now, I seemed to be around the bargaining or acceptance stage.
-I was tired of pretending not to know, crying, and throwing tantrums.
+A book I'd read in my previous life said humans go through five stages in accepting their own death.
+Denial, anger, bargaining, depression, acceptance.
+Right now I seemed to be at the bargaining, or perhaps acceptance stage.
+I was too tired to keep pretending not to know, crying and throwing tantrums.

-So I thought it might be okay to compromise now.
-As long as there was something I had to do in this place, and as long as I could never return, I had to compromise and live as Thalia.
+So I thought maybe it was okay to compromise now.
+As long as I had something to do here, and as long as I couldn't return, I had to compromise and live as Thaleia.

 "Good morning, Royna."